-March 27th 2018 marked six years of the National Planning Policy Framework (NPPF) and the historic policy Paragraph 55.
 In light of changes to the NPPF as released in July 2018, we spent some time reflecting on our experiences of the policy.
-As a practice working in the field of Paragraph 80 (formerly Paragraph 55/79), one thing we have been acutely aware of when discussing our own projects with local authorities, is the lack of data available about the number of successful Paragraph 55 / Paragraph 79 applications for any given Local Planning Authority (LPA), the positive characteristics of projects that have been successful, and the reasons given for refusal.
-Whilst there is already some useful information available for Paragraph 80 (formerly Paragraph 79), the data was spread across multiple websites, and was often too obscure to display in search queries.
-In addition, we realised that there was actually a very limited amount of quantitative data and it wasn’t possible to find answers even to simple questions such as, ‘How many Paragraph 55 and Paragraph 79 homes are there?’
-As the information we sought did not exist as a central resource we have taken it upon ourselves to compile our own database, asking two simple questions to each of the 327 Local Planning Authorities in England, the only country to which the policy applies:
+As a practice working in the field of Paragraph 80, one thing we have been acutely aware of when discussing our own projects with local authorities, is the lack of data available about the number of successful applications for any given Local Planning Authority (LPA), the positive characteristics of projects that have been successful, and the reasons given for refusal.
+Whilst there was already some useful information available for Paragraph 80, the data was spread across multiple websites, and was often too obscure to display in search queries.
+In addition, we realised that there was actually a very limited amount of quantitative data.
+It wasn’t possible to find answers even to simple questions such as, ‘How many Paragraph 80 homes are there?’
+As the information we sought did not exist as a central resource, we took it upon ourselves to compile our own database, asking two simple questions to each of the 327 Local Planning Authorities in England, the only country to which the policy applies:

 What did we learn?